 We are aware of the increased ownership of electronic devices (such as cell phones, ipods, game consoles etc.) among our students.
 The usage of these devices during the school day is not necessary.
 All incoming and outgoing emergency calls relating to your child should be made through the school office.
+If a student brings such a device to school, they will be asked to keep it in their locker at all times.
+It will not be allowed to be used in the classroom, at recess, or on field trips.
 Inappropriate use of electronic devices by students will be referred to the elementary principal.